DPCobb/bandit/README.md

 Requires curl for remote requests

+### Legal Disclaimer

+This is for automation on your own machine, you do something illegal that's on you.

 ### Bandit File (.bdt)

 This will be loaded and run line by line.
 Really right now this can be any plain text file, eventually we'll check for a .bdt extension.